Sialitech/label-siali/docs/source/guide/persistent_storage.md

 ### Configure the GCS bucket

-You can connect Label Studio to your GCS bucket using **Workload Identity** or **Access keys**.
+You can connect Siali Label to your GCS bucket using **Workload Identity** or **Access keys**.

-After you create a bucket and set up IAM permissions, connect Label Studio to your GCS bucket.
+After you create a bucket and set up IAM permissions, connect Siali Label to your GCS bucket.
 There are three ways that you can connect to your bucket:
 - Use Workload Identity to allow workloads in GKE to access your GCS bucket by impersonating the service account you created (**recommended**).
 - Create a service account key to use the service account outside Google Cloud.
 - Create a service account key to use with Docker Compose.